TestGitB/qksms/README.md

 # Contributing to QKSMS

-We highly encourage contributions to QKSMS; we want to make it as easy and streamlined as possible.
+We highly encourage contributions to QKSMS. we want to make it as easy and streamlined as possible.
 If you have any suggestions on how we can improve our workflow, please feel free to contact me.

 Quite a bit of old code still needs to be cleaned up and refactored, so keep that in mind as you're digging through the source.
 If you find something that's just really crappy, let me know and I'll put it higher up on my list of stuff to clean up.
 I'll be focusing on improving code quality of existing code over the next couple weeks.